modulove/MOD1/README.md

 # MOD1 Hardware & Software Collection

-Welcome to the MOD1 Workshop repository – a collection of Firmwares for Hagiwo's MOD1 hardware module, featuring alternative panel designs by Modulove and 12 different firmware versions contributed by Hagiwo and fellow enthusiasts.
+Welcome to the MOD1 Workshop repository – a collection of Firmwares for Hagiwo's MOD1 hardware module, alternative frontpanel designs and new different firmware versions contributed by fellow enthusiasts.
 These were made for a Workshop series by modulove in Hamburg in 2024-2025.

 ## Overview

-**MOD1 Hagiwo** is a series of open-source, Arduino Nano-based general-purpose CV/Gate module designes designed for DIY Eurorack modular synthesizers.
+**MOD1 Hagiwo** is a series of open-source, Arduino Nano-based general-purpose CV/Gate designs for DIY Eurorack modular.
 These modules are built with a focus on accessibility and customization. examples include:

 - **Square VCO**: A square wave oscillator with V/oct (voltage per octave) support.
 - **LFO**: A low-frequency oscillator ideal for generating vibrato and other modulation.